The Fundamentals of Augmented Reality

-End-users are still even fuzzier when it comes to AR: asked to define it, many people might mention Pokémon Go, Snapchat Lenses, or the infamous Google Glass, but AR hasn’t yet generated the kind of consumer excitement we see for virtual reality.
+End-users are still even fuzzier when it comes to AR: asked to define it, many people might mention Pokémon Go, Snapchat Lenses, or the infamous Google Glass, but AR hasn’t yet generated the kind of consumer excitement that we see for virtual reality.

-In fact, as January 2018, Google Trends reported that searches for VR topics outpace those for AR by a factor of 30:1, and further analysis reveals that a bulk of this difference can be attributed to interest in virtual gaming.
+In fact, Google Trends recently reported that searches for VR topics outpace those for AR by a factor of 30:1, and further analysis reveals that a bulk of this difference can be attributed to interest in virtual gaming.
 However, while actual interest in VR is as high as ever, the writing is very much on the wall about how AR and VR will stack up in the coming years:

 Augmented and Virtual Reality Fundamentals

-Virtual and augmented reality both aim to fundamentally change how we see and experience the world, but the ease of implementing AR is why the SilverLogic believes it’s set to become the dominant of the two technologies.
+Virtual and augmented reality both aim to fundamentally change how we see and experience the world, but the ease of implementing AR is why The SilverLogic believes it’s set to become the dominant of the two technologies.
 There are several reasons we at the SilverLogic are going ‘all-in’ with AR:

 - Any virtual reality experience requires expensive new hardware that consumers have historically been slow to adopt; augmented reality requires as little as the user’s existing smartphone.